Customer Service & Inside Sales Training

 Sandler-trained frontline employees know how to:

-Remain objecting and focused in the face of confrontation.
+- Remain objective and focus in the face of confrontation.

 Start a conversation.